Par and Forward Rates

 Breakeven Analysis

 Companies can be grouped as operating in perfect or imperfect competitive environments depending on the slope of the demand curve.
-Perfectly Competitive Environment In a perfectly competitive environment, firms are the price takers.
-That is, it must the market price…
+Perfectly Competitive Environment In a perfectly competitive environment, firms are price takers and, therefore, have an elastic horizontal demand curve….

 More Details